hyperspy/hyperspy/doc/user_guide/big_data.rst

 Despite the limitations detailed below, most HyperSpy operations can be performed lazily.
 Important points of note are:

+Chunking
+^^^^^^^^

+.. versionadded:: 1.3.2

+By default, HyperSpy tries to optimize the chunking for most operations.
+However, it is sometimes possible to manually set a more optimal chunking manually.
+Therefore, many operations take a ``rechunk`` or ``optimize`` keyword argument to disable automatic rechunking.

 Computing lazy signals
 ^^^^^^^^^^^^^^^^^^^^^^